ToniBirat7/ToniBirat7/README.md

 >
 > **What are you building?**
 > **Why are you building it?**
-> **What does your code say about you?**
 > **And when the terminal clears, what remains?**

 ---

 <p align="center">
-  Build fairly.
+  Build.
 Smile honestly.
 Code like it's hymn, and win.
 </p>

 ---